 There are many dwarf varieties of bamboo, and those are typically the best choices in a bonsai pot.
 The leaves and culms are naturally more compact, and the roots are unlikely to burst out of the pot in the first six months.

-Dwarf white stripe and dwarf green stripe are good choices for bonsai, as well.
-They are very compact species, but belonging to the genus Pleioblastus they are runners, so the roots may require constant pruning.
+- Dwarf white stripe and dwarf green stripe are good choices for bonsai, as well.
+They are very compact species, but belonging to the genus Pleioblastus they are runners, so the roots may require regular pruning.

 Maintaining a bamboo bonsai